trimstray/nginx-admins-handbook/README.md

 + or fully dynamic, an attacker can still inject hostile content into the page in transit
 + to attack the user.
 author: Scott Helme

++ Don’t enable older deprecated protocols just because Karen in Florida is still using
++ a PC that she bought back in 2001.
+author: thisinterestsmeblog
 ```

 I think, in the age of phishing, cyber attacks, ransomware, etc., you should take care of security of your infrastructure as hard as possible but don't ever forget about this one...